bismuth-party/thorium/bot-protocol.md

 ```
 {
 	chatid: int		The ID of the chat
+	userid: int		*The ID of the user who added the new member
-	user: User		The new user
+	user: User		The new member
 }
 ```

+_* This can be the same as `user.id` if the member added themselves (i.e. through an invite link)_

 # POST /<BOT_TOKEN>/chat_update/left_member
 Has to be called whenever a member left the chat